postgrespro/mmts/generations2.md

   /* We are not member of this generation... */ if !IsMemberOfGen(me, gen) ||
      /*
-      * .. or we can't be online in it due to promise: when we voted for last_vote.num,
+      * .. or we we voted for greater last_vote.num, which means we've
-      * we promised that the oldest gen among gens with num <= last_vote.num in
+      * promised that the highest gen among gens with num < last_vote.num
-      * which we ever can be online (and thus create xacts) is last_online_in
+      * in which we ever can be online (and thus create xacts) is
-      * on the moment of voting, and it should stay forever.
-To keep that
+      * last_online_in on the moment of voting.
+To keep that promise,
-      * promise, prevent getting ONLINE in gens with <= last_vote.num numbers.
+      * prevent getting ONLINE in gens with < last_vote.num numbers.
       */
      genstate->last_vote.num > gen.num {
     /*